 Before surgery, Dr Maraj will advise you on how to prepare for the procedure.
 Surgery is performed in theatre, depending on the size and location of the lipoma.
 In cases where your surgeon chooses to perform surgery in theatre, you will be instructed to stop eating and drinking 6 hours before the procedure.
 You may also then need to stay in the hospital overnight for observation.

 Depending on the location and size, a lipoma may be removed by making an incision into the skin and removing the mass or lipoma under local anaesthetic.
 For more significant, larger lipomas or difficult anatomical areas, a more significant incision is necessary, in which case you will be put under general anaesthetic.
 The mass or lipoma will be sent to the laboratory to exclude any cancer cells.

 What to expect post-procedure

 Afterwards, you can expect some pain and minimum bleeding near the surgical site.
-You can expect recovery within 2 weeks, depending on the location of the lipoma.
-This is merely a basic guide, Dr Maraj will be able to provide you with any further information should you need clarity.
+You can expect recovery within two weeks, depending on the location of the lipoma.
+This is merely a basic guide; Dr Maraj will be able to provide you with any further information should you need clarity.